Language Development in Children with Hearing Loss

 Because children with even mild hearing loss or children growing up in poverty seem to have some language delay, it may be that a child’s ability to discover the phonemic structure of language is dependent on language experience.
 However, many children with reading disorders have had sufficient amounts of the right kinds of early language experience, but nonetheless have difficulties with language.
 Thus, other perceptual deficits are the likely source of problem for these children.
 A long-term goal for this laboratory is to investigate what goes wrong in the development of phonemic knowledge in children who encounter difficulty learning language.

 Current Research Studies

-- Temporal processing in children with histories of otitis media with effusion
+- Spectral and temporal processing in children with histories of otitis media with effusion.

 - The relationship between vocabulary, phonemic awareness, and spectral processing in young children with hearing loss.

 - Assessing whether the tactile presentation of low-frequency signals can prove the same supplemental information as auditory presentation of those signals.